CHTC/chtc-website-source/_uw-research-computing/vs-code.md

 * clicking the "><" icon in the very bottom left corner of the window, or
 * searching for "Remote-SSH: Connect to Host" in the command palette.

-You can select or search for the access point from this menu.
+Select or search for the access point from this menu.
 If you don't see the access point in the menu, you probably need to follow the instructions in [Initial set-up](#initial-set-up) again.

 Once you've connected to your access point, open the "Explorer" toolbar and click the "Open Folder" button.